SCHEDULE OF EVENTS

 Lodging: see Lodging + Local Beta for our recs

 • Transportation: All festival ticket holders will receive a link to a ride-share spreadsheet to help coordinate transportation.
 This link can be found in the festival linktree (it’s in your Eventbrite confirmation email, save it!!).
-All participants are responsible for their own transportation to/from the festival and to/from venues throughout the weekend.
+Participants are responsible for their own transportation to/from the festival and to/from venues throughout the weekend.
 Grocery stores and restaurants are within walking distance (less than 1 mile) from the festival venue.
 Camping, hotels, and hostels are available within walking distance from the festival venue.
 Access to a vehicle is necessary for getting to climbing areas independently.
 We highly encourage festival participants to carpool!

 • Refunds: This event is rain or shine.
 We cannot guarantee weather conditions, crag conditions or any other element of climbing, road or trail access.
-There are no refunds for this event.
+There are NO REFUNDS for this event.

 *Please note schedule is always subject to change.